meetstephen/community-college-data-analysis/README.md

 ## About This Project

 This project is my final submission for the AWS AI & ML Scholars program.
 I acted as a data analyst for a fictional community college to uncover insights from their student data.
-The goal was to identify what drives a positive student experience and provide recommendations to the college board.
+The goal was to identify key drivers of student success and provide actionable recommendations to improve retention and outcomes.

 ## Technologies Used